 5) Whole Foods- It's Whole Foods.
 You've been to Whole Foods I'm sure.
 This one on Magazine St has a great beer selection.
 Perhaps one day they will have taps like their stores in New York.

 6) Breaux Mart- This small locally owned grocery store also located on Magazine St has a nice diverse selection of craft and imports.
 They even have a section devoted solely to local beers.

 7) Cooter Browns - a legend in New Orleans.
 Nice beer selection on tap and huge bottle selection.
 DO NOT go by their online beer list as it hasn't been updated in a long time.
 They have beers on the list that aren't even distributed here.
 I would highly recommend the cheese fries, Radiator's Special and the NOLA Philly.

 8) The Bulldog - Large selection of beers on tap and decent bottle selection.
 Nice outdoor patio which can be irrelevant in cold weather.
+Lately however we have been blessed with unseasonably warm weather.
+Perhaps it can stick around for Mardi Gras!
 Check out the outside fountain made from taps and also make sure to try the Crawfish Banditos.